SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/5_setup_ea_cicd.md

 In case you run the commercial model "subscription you might need to entitle your Subaccount.

-Note: You can only entitle your Subaccount, if you are entitled for SAP CICD in your Global Account.
+Note: You can only entitle your Subaccount if you are entitled to SAP CICD in your Global Account.

-1. Got to your Subaccount, where you want to deploy your CICD service.
+1. Go to your Subaccount, where you want to deploy your CICD service.

-    Goto "Entitlements" and search for "Continuous".
+    Go to "Entitlements" and search for "Continuous".

-    If your Subaccount is not entitled yet, select "Edit" --> "Add Service Plans"
+    If your Subaccount is not entitled yet, select "Edit" --> "Add Service Plans".

     ![](images/2_ea_bas_01_new.png)

 2. Search for "Continuous", select "Continuous Integration and Delivery" and add your required service plans.

     Select "Add ...
-Service Plans" and dont forget to **save**.
+Service Plans," and don't forget to **save**.

     ![](images/2_ea_cicd_02_new.png)